-§ 491.
+§2732.
 Medal of honor

-The President may award, and present in the name of Congress, a medal of honor of appropriate design, with ribbons and appurtenances, to a person who, while a member of the Coast Guard, distinguishes himself conspicuously by gallantry and intrepidity at the risk of his life above and beyond the call of duty-
+The President may award, and present in the name of Congress, a medal of honor of appropriate design, with ribbons and appurtenances, to an individual who, while a member of the Coast Guard, displays conspicuous gallantry and intrepidity at the risk of such individual's life above and beyond the call of duty-

-- (1) while engaged in an action against an enemy of the United States; - (2) while engaged in military operations involving conflict with an opposing foreign force: - (3) while serving with friendly foreign forces engaged in an armed conflict against an opposing armed force in which the United States is not a belligerent party.
+(1) while engaged in an action against an enemy of the United States;

+(2) while engaged in military operations involving conflict with an opposing foreign force;

+(3) while serving with friendly foreign forces engaged in an armed conflict against an opposing armed force in which the United States is not a belligerent party.